pyfsi/coconut/examples/tube_tube_flow_tube_ringmodel/tube_tube_flow_tube_ringmodel.md

 the radial direction along the y-axis.

 The coordinate frames of both solvers are the same so there is no need for a permutation mapper.
+However, the discretization of both solvers differ.
-In contrast, the difference of the points where loads and displacements are applied or calculated, require the use of interpolation mappers.
+To account for the difference of the points where loads and displacements are applied or calculated, the use of interpolation mappers is required.
 Therefore, a linear interpolation mapper is introduced in the structure solver to interpolate in the x-direction.

-A parameter file `project_parameters_conformal.json` is also provided.
+Additionally q parameter file `parameters_conformal.json` is also provided.
 This parameter file performs no interpolation.
-It should be verified that the number of cells `m` are the same in both solvers before using it.
+It should be verified that the number of cells `m` are the same in both solvers before using it and is merely provided as a theoretical example as it will have close to no pratical use.